 Dr Halari has published widely in peer-reviewed journals in the field of mental health and psychology/psychiatry.
 She is also a recognized clinical supervisor for undergraduate and postgraduate psychologist both qualified and those undergoing clinical training.

-Dr Halari has experience of providing medico-legal reports in personal injury, capacity, accident trauma, PTSD, anxiety, depression, (neuro)psychological rehabilitation, work related stress, occupational injury, effects of medical negligence, and disability discrimination.
-She specializes in neuropsychological assessment of cognitive, emotional and behavioral consequences of acquired brain injury in adults following road traffic accidents, assaults and assessment and diagnosis of ADHD and Asperger’s and personality and risk assessments.
+Dr Halari has experience in providing medico-legal reports in personal injury, capacity, accident trauma, PTSD, anxiety, depression, (neuro)psychological rehabilitation, work-related stress, occupational injury, effects of medical negligence, and disability discrimination.
+She specializes in neuropsychological assessment of cognitive, emotional and behavioural consequences of acquired brain injury in adults following road traffic accidents, assaults and assessment and diagnosis of ADHD and Asperger’s and personality and risk assessments.
 I undertake full educational assessments including assessment of such conditions as dyslexia and cognitive ability.

 Jenny qualified as a nurse in 1991 and since this time has gained a wide range of experience, in roles ranging from Staff Nurse through to Director of Nursing from a clinical perspective.
 Throughout this time, Jenny has been passionate about education and staff development and established Solicitude Training Ltd, which enabled her to combine a nurse consultancy role and education.
 Within the consultancy role, Jenny undertakes competence assessments on clinical staff, training, mentoring as well as being called in to support organisations following CQC inspections, where concerns have been raised.
 Jenny is also a specialist advisor to the Care Quality Commission, looking at end of life care, dementia care, medication, care homes and nursing homes.